sst/guide/_chapters/create-a-cognito-user-pool.md

 layout: post
 title: Create a Cognito User Pool
 date: 2016-12-28 00:00:00
+description: Tutorial on how to create a Cognito User Pool to handle user accounts and authentication for your app.
 ---

 Our notes app needs to handle user accounts and authentication in a secure and reliable way.
 To do this we are going to use [Amazon Cognito](https://aws.amazon.com/cognito/).